These vendor management metrics will help you monitor where you stand now and what you need to reach your goals.

 A security incident is an actual exploitation of a system — not just the threat of it.
 So you will most certainly be concerned with how quickly your vendors are able to identify threats and respond appropriately to them.
 Unsurprisingly, the longer it takes for these incidents to be shut down, the greater the chance that your data will be compromised as well.

 The catch here is that virtually no company will want to provide you with this vendor management metric.
 They may not be tracking this metric themselves, or they could be performing poorly.
 In fact, when you use traditional vendor monitoring methods, there are a limited number of things you can glean about a third party’s cybersecurity effectiveness.
-You can view recent audits, conduct assessments, perform on-site interviews, and review documentation, but these methods take time and are completely subjective.
+You can view recent cyber security audits, conduct assessments, perform on-site interviews, and review documentation, but these methods take time and are completely subjective.

 Having a security rating platform like BitSight that is able to alert you to potential security incidents when they happen is highly useful — not only for your vendor management metrics, but in monitoring your own cybersecurity as well.